iamchrismiller/alexa-serverless-skill-scaffold/README.md

 ## Setting Up AWS Policy

-You will want to create the custom policy in AWS to allow Serverless to do its job The current policy that works is in the root of this project named `serverless.policy`
+You will want to create the custom policy in AWS to allow Serverless to do its job The current policy that works `policies/serverless.policy`

 You may want to lock this down a bit further